How to build resilience?

 This may sound exaggerated, but you need to.
 Instead of avoiding it, the best thing you can do is embrace it.
 But you can only do this if you are honest with yourself.
 Know exactly that what you’re doing is pretty hard.
 And because it is hard, it’s gonna be painful.

 Some people would say that in order to build resilience you need to ignore pain.
 Well, maybe everyone has his/her own preference.
-And the reason why I love the pain instead of ignoring it is because ignoring means that you are not accepting.
+And the reason why I love the pain instead of ignoring it is that ignoring means that you are not accepting.
 Love is acceptance.
 Accepting and understanding that what you do is really hard helps you anticipate the consequences.

 Ignoring, on the other hand, can be inappropriate.
 Because if you can’t ignore the pain anymore, you’ll seek a resort to deal with it.
 This is when most people find instant comfort.
 Unfortunately, they end up quitting.